kashish-devgan1806/AlphaTrace/README.md

 - [x] Agent 2 of 7 (Indexing, `a2d1`) — grew `index_node` to chunk every filing form present in the bundle (not just the primary one), extract financial-statement tables with row/column structure preserved (`app/tables.py`, serialized to Markdown, a distinct `chunk_type` from prose), and rasterize a PDF slide-deck exhibit into page images with a CLIP visual embedding (`app/visual.py`, `sentence-transformers/clip-ViT-B-32`, its own `page_embeddings` table — an HTML exhibit has no natural page boundary, so it's chunked as text instead).
 Lives in `app/agents/indexing.py`; live-verified against AAPL, MSFT, NVDA

+- [x] Agent 3 of 7 (Research Analyst, `a3d1`) — the project's first LLM call: `analyst_node` retrieves a k=20 candidate pool from pgvector (`app/search.py`, now with an optional `chunk_type` filter), reranks it with a cross-encoder (`app/rerank.py`, `cross-encoder/ms-marco-MiniLM-L-6-v2`, top 5 kept), and calls an LLM (`app/llm.py`, Groq/`openai/gpt-oss-120b`) with a grounded-answer prompt that returns a cited draft answer — every citation resolved against the retrieved evidence, a hallucinated or unbacked citation dropped and flagged rather than trusted.
+Lives in `app/agents/analyst.py`; live-verified against AAPL, MSFT, NVDA (reranking improved P@5 0.63→0.70 and fixed the known NVDA-foundry hard case from rank 7 to rank 1; 3 real answers' citations hand-checked against source text)

 ## Architecture (evolving)

 - **Ingestion:** EDGAR filings + XBRL facts, earnings-call transcripts, slide decks